JeremyBallard/EurovisionJuryOrdering/README.md

 # Crediting
 If you use this repository in one of your other projects, please link back to this repository and give credit with my username.

 If you use this code to help create graphics for a social media post, a link in the comments of the post to this github repo would be much appreciated.
-No need to @ as my social media presence is barren.
+Reddit username shoutout would also be appreciated at "u/WhenAmINotStruggling"

 I don't ask for much more than that.